Table of Contents

 Treatment options depend on what is causing the problem.
 Some possible treatments include medicines, corrective surgery, or genetic counseling.
 If no cause is found, not much can be done.
-But more than half of women who don’t know the cause can go on to have a healthy pregnancy.
+More than half of women who don’t know the cause can go on to have a healthy pregnancy.

 Living with recurrent pregnancy loss

-Everyone handles loss differently.
+A pregnancy loss can be emotional even if the pregnancy was unplanned.
+Everyone grieves a pregnancy loss differently.
 Some women may have trouble coping with their feelings.
 If you are very upset or feel like you need help, there are resources available.
 Talk to your doctor.
 He or she may be able to refer you to a local support group.
 There are also national resources you can access.
 One is SHARE: Pregnancy and Infant Loss Support.
 It lists local support groups and offers online resources that could help you.